pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

                                           name='integer_sequenced_item_uc'),

+The library has a class :class:`~eventsourcing.infrastructure.sqlalchemy.activerecords.IntegerSequencedItemRecord` which is very similar to the above.

-Now create the database table.
+Next, create the database table.
 For convenience, the SQLAlchemy objects can be adapted with the class :class:`~eventsourcing.infrastructure.sqlalchemy.datastore.SQLAlchemyDatastore`, which provides a simple interface for the two operations we require: ``setup_connection()``